Hofi2010/HadoopMobileWS/README.md

 In order to use this library on an iOS device you need to have the full domain name of the Hadoop instance, e.g. sandbox.hortonworks.com or similar.
 Just the ip address will not work, because the Hadoop REST API works quit a bit with redirected URI's using the full domain name.
 So the network you use the iOS device on needs to be able to resolve this domain name.
 If you are planning to use it on the internet the Hadoop instance would need a unique domain name registered with a DNS provider.

-Here a simple example that already woorks with HDFSclient.m, create a file myfile.out in hive user directory and write a string into it.
+Here a simple example that already woorks with HDFSclient.m:

+#### create a file myfile.out in hive user directory and write a string into it.
 Then open the file and display content in a text box.

-#### Create a file and and populate with a string

 ```objective-c
    HDFSClient *client = [[HDFSClient alloc] init];